Satisfactory Academic Progress Policy for Financial Aid Recipients

 Maximum time frame to earn the degree for federal financial aid recipients

-The maximum time frame for federal financial aid recipients to receive a degree cannot exceed 150% of the published length of the program measured in courses attempted.
-The maximum time frame for students is 48 attempted courses (32 X 150% = 48).
-Students will forfeit their eligibility to participate in federal financial aid programs after 48 attempted courses.
+The maximum time frame to earn a degree and receive financial aid cannot exceed 150% of the published length of the program.
+Since 32 courses are required to graduate from Scripps College, the maximum time frame is 48 attempted courses (32 X 150% = 48).
+Students forfeit their eligibility to participate in financial aid programs after 48 courses (including attempted courses) whether or not they have earned their degree.

 Quantitative Standard (Number of courses attempted and completed) for financial aid recipients: